mk-fg/reliable-discord-client-irc-daemon/README.md

     - [Highlight on incoming private messages]
     - [Message ACKs, typing notifications and other events from IRC]
     - [Not getting messages in some of 200+ joined discords]
+    - [Hidden events like "user joined" and such special messages]
     - [WARNING :: Session/auth rejected unexpectedly - disabling connection]
     - [Captcha-solving is required to login for some reason]
     - [Debugging anything strange, unknown or unexpected]